zkry/awqat/README.md

 %%(awqat-diary-isha)
 ```

 The above snippets are, of course, examples.
-Feel free to modify to your
+Feel free to modify to your liking.
-liking.

 ## awqat-display-prayer-time-mode

 By running the command `awqat-display-prayer-time-mode` you can view
 the upcoming prayer time in the modeline which is updated in real time.

-## A note on the calculation
+## Notes on the calculation

-Please be warned that this package may contain bugs and may not reflect the times of the particular organization that you follow.
-The calculations for Isha and Fajr for high latitudes can especially be erronious as no special calculation methods have been implemented.
-The site http://praytimes.org/calculation mentions the *middle of night*, *one-seventh of the night*, and *angle-based* methods for calculating times at higher latitudes.
-None of these methods are implemented yet.
+Please be warned that this package may contain bugs, the times calculated by
+Awqat may or may not reflect the times of the particular organization that you
+follow.
+We encourage you to check the Awqat times against times of your
+organization or your local mosque.
+Please feel free to open an issue if you
+observe an anomaly in our calculations.

+### High altitudes
+The calculations for Isha and Fajr for high latitudes are implemented through
+the *midnight* and *one-seventh of the night* methods.
+The *angle-based* methods
+for calculating times at higher latitudes is not implemented yet.

+If you leave in a high altitude place (beyond 48.5°N and 48.5°S), you should
+check your organization or mosque to confirm the accepted method.
+Also, these
+special methods should only be used when the astronomical signs of twilight
+(Fajr and Isha) are not visible, this occurs only during a specific period of
+the year.
+Currently the method cannot determine whether the signs are visible or
+not.
+So please make sure you are using the alternative method only when the
+signs are not visible.

+Note that, the *midnight* method tries to resolve the problem of estimating the
+Fajr time by choosing the Fajr time to be at *astronomical midnight*.
+The time
+between sunset and the astronomical midnight is considered to be the Night.
+The *midnight* method do not clearly define the Isha time, hence you need to
+check with your local organization or mosque to see which time is considered
+Isha's time.
+Note that some jurisprudence (al-Fiqh الفقه) opinions adopt
+grouping Maghrib and Isha prayers (al-Jam'a الجمع) when astronomical signs are
+not visible (as in high latitudes during some period of time per year).